cbugk/homelab/doc/proxmox/temp-rke-prepared-os.md

         root@hermes:/root#
         qm set 9001 --cores 2 --memory 4096
         ```
-    - Enable dhcp (supported) or optionally set static-ip (if you know what you are doing)
+    - Set static-ip for initial config, later DHCP will be enabled.
+        > Substitude for `192.168.1.91/24` a CIDR fit to your network or use DHCP and find out ip address externally.
         ```console
         root@hermes:/root#
-        qm set 9001 --ipconfig0 ip=dhcp
+        qm set 9001 --ipconfig0 ip=192.168.1.91/24,gw=192.168.1.1
-        # qm set 9001 --ipconfig0 ip=192.168.1.91/24,gw=192.168.1.1
+        # qm set 9001 --ipconfig0 ip=dhcp
         ```
-    \# Note that, setting default user requires snippet support on a volume
+    > Note that, setting default user requires snippet support on a volume

-    \# User is not configured as of now, default user is `ubuntu`.
+    > User is not configured as of now, default user is `ubuntu`.

     - Start VM (not a template yet)
-        \# You are advised to check options on GUI beforehand, update as you wish via GUI/CLI
+        > You are advised to check options on GUI beforehand, update as you wish via GUI/CLI
         ```console
         root@hermes:/root#
         qm start 9001